Thank you for your interest in Schools against Sepsis.

 Learning about sepsis really can save lives.
 That’s why – in collaboration with Iceland Foods Charitable Foundation – we’re working with teachers, children and parents to raise awareness.

-Inspired by the Coronation Street storyline in which seven-year-old Jack Webster develops sepsis, we have created a lesson plan and related resources to educate Key Stage 2 school children (aged 9-11) about sepsis.
+Inspired by the Coronation Street storyline in which seven-year-old Jack Webster develops sepsis, we have created and tested FREE resources for teachers to educate Key Stage 2 school children (aged 9-11) about sepsis, that include:

 About sepsis and the UK Sepsis Trust